ktakashi/r6rs-springkussen/doc/keystore.md

 If the _password_ is provided, which is highly recommended, then the procedure encrypts the _private-key_ with specified _encryption-algorithm_.
 The default value of the _encryption-algorithm_ is `*pbes2-aes256-cbc-pad/hmac-sha256*`.
-Users can change it to less secure ones for backward compatibility.
+Users can change it to predefined less secure ones for backward compatibility or custom one to obtain better security.

 ###### [Procedure] `pkcs12-keystore-private-key-delete!` _keystore_ _alias_